 Polished.com Inc. (POL) Stock Alert: Contact Robbins LLP if Polished.com Inc. f/k/a 1847 Goedeker Inc. (GOED) Harmed Your Financial Interests

-/EIN News/ -- SAN DIEGO, Nov.
-21, 2022 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons or entities who purchased or otherwise acquired publicly traded shares of Polished.com Inc. (NYSE: POL) securities (i) pursuant and/or traceable to the registration statement and prospectus issued in connection with the Company's 2020 initial public offering ("IPO"), and/or (ii) between July 27, 2020 and August 15, 2022.
+SAN DIEGO, Nov.
+21, 2022 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons or entities who purchased or otherwise acquired publicly traded shares of Polished.com Inc. POL securities (i) pursuant and/or traceable to the registration statement and prospectus issued in connection with the Company's 2020 initial public offering ("IPO"), and/or (ii) between July 27, 2020 and August 15, 2022.
 The complaint seeks damages under the Securities Act of 1933 and Securities Exchange Act of 1934.

 What Now: Similarly situated shareholders may be eligible to participate in the class action against Polished.
 Shareholders who want to be appointed lead plaintiff for the class must file their papers by December 30, 2022.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.